ustaxcourt/ef-cms/temp_delete_me.md

 - Cognito srp auth flow.
 Research.
 - userId, sub, email, username cognito . idk you figure it out.
 - Ensure incorrect login message appears on hosted env, didn't see this on our last test.
+- Add progress spinner after you hit 'Login'

 ::: SOLO TO DO:::

 ::: QUESTIONS :::
 - How are going to make sure our auth is secure?
 Run scanners or pen testing?
+- What happens if someone creates an account, we deploy 10007, and THEN they try to verify it?

 ::: CONVERSATIONS TO HAVE :::